skops-dev/skops/docs/persistence.rst

 Currently, it is still possible to run insecure code when using skops persistence, e.g., it's possible to load a save file that evaluates arbitrary code using :func:`eval`.
-We do, however, have concrete plans on how to mitigate this.
-Please stay updated.
+However, we have concrete plans on how to mitigate this, so please stay updated.

 On top of trying to support all of sklearn, we plan on making persistence extensible for other libraries.
 As a user, this means that if you trust a